astropy/astropy/docs/development/testguide.rst

 Turn on PEP8 checking by passing ``--pep8`` to the ``test`` command.
 This will turn off regular testing and enable PEP8 testing.

+Note also that this test runner actually installs astropy into a temporary directory and uses that for running the tests.
+This means that tests of things like entry points or data file paths should act just like they would once astropy is installed.
+The other two approaches described below do *not* do this, and hence may give different results when run from the astropy source code.
+Hence if you're running the tests because you've modified code that might be impacted by this, the ``setup.py test`` approach is the recommended method.

 .. _astropy.test():

 astropy.test()